 Get in touch with our payments experts

-If you would like to find out how you can use instant payments for your merchant account, contact one of our payments experts today.
+Want to find out how you can use instant payments for your merchant account?
+Contact one of our payments experts today.
 From recurring payments and Pay by Bank to open banking-powered account information services (AIS), Brite has you covered.